ieswxia/interpose/README.md

 This creates all the necessary interposition functions, and invokes all intercepted methods on the ```interposer``` object.

 If you compile this code to ```dl_logger.dylib``` and run a program with the environment variable ```DYLD_INSERT_LIBRARIES=dl_logger.dylib```, this code will print a message every time a new dynamic library is opened.
 The included Makefile includes several targets for testing against common applications.
-Run ```make test-chrome``` to preload the sample library against Google Chrome.
+Run ```make test-chrome``` to preload the sample library against Google Chrome in a new profile (assuming the default OSX install directory).

 ## Supported Functions
 ### dl